 Martin Plant Switchyard – Replace 500 kV breakers

 Accelerate the replacement of two (2) 500kV gas circuit breakers 9W28 and 9W31 - These Mitsubishi breakers have an interrupting rating of 40kA.
 These breakers must be replaced with 50kA breakers.
 FPL will reuse these breakers elsewhere on the FPL system.
-These breakers were identified for replacement in 2006, so EMPP is responsible for the acceleration of this replacement from 2006 to 2003.
+These breakers were identified for replacement in 2006, so MEC is responsible for the acceleration of this replacement from 2006 to 2003.

 Accelerate the replacement of four (4) 500kV circuit breakers 9W58, 9W61, 9W79 and 9W108 – These breakers have an interrupting rating of 40kA.
-These breakers were identified for replacement in 2006, so EMPP is responsible for the acceleration of this replacement from 2006 to 2004.
+These breakers were identified for replacement in 2006, so MEC is responsible for the acceleration of this replacement from 2006 to 2004.
 These breakers will be replaced with 50kA units.
-FPL will reuse Mitsubishi breakers 9W58 and 9W61 elsewhere on the FPL system.
+FPL will reuse breakers 9W58 and 9W61 elsewhere on the FPL system.
 Breakers 9W79 and 9W108 will not be reused on the FPL system and will be junked.

 Ranch Substation – Replace Breakers 7W2 and 7W6

 Accelerate the replacement of two (2) 138kV gas circuit breakers.
 These breakers have an interrupting rating of 41.5kA.
 These breakers must be replaced with 50kA gas circuit breakers.
 FPL will reuse these breakers elsewhere on the FPL system.
-These breakers were identified for replacement in 2006, so EMPP is responsible for the acceleration of this replacement from 2006 to 2003.
+These breakers were identified for replacement in 2006, so Customer is responsible for the acceleration of this replacement from 2006 to 2003.

 Broward Substation – Replace Breaker 8W80